Linaro/website/_posts/current/blog/2020-11-09-linaro-and-the-linux-kernel.md

 layout: post
 title: Linaro and the Linux Kernel
-description: "A contribution to the Linux kernel requires experience and over 10 years ago Linaro took the lead as a consortium to consolidate the Linux kernel.
+description: "A contribution to the Linux kernel requires experience and over 10 years ago, Linaro took the lead as a consortium to consolidate the Linux kernel.
 In this article we look at the work that Linaro continues to undertake and the contributions the company has made, together with the wider open source community. "